 Sunday, January 14, 2018

 Meditation and Questions for Reflection or Group Discussion

-Responding to the Call to Pray without Ceasing
+Hearing and Responding to God’s Call to Evangelize

 (Many thanks to The Word Among Us for allowing us to use meditations from their monthly devotional magazine.
 Used with permission.
 For more information on how to subscribe to their devotional magazine, go to www.wau.org).

-Take some time now to pray for the grace to draw closer to the Lord by being faithful in daily prayer and taking time to turn to the Lord throughout the day.
+Take some time now to pray and say yes to the Lord’s call to follow him, and to ask him for the grace to act on it.
 Use the prayer below from the end of the meditation as the starting point.

 The discussion questions were created by Maurice Blumberg, who is in partner relations for The Word Among Us Partners, (http://www.waupartners.org/); a ministry of The Word Among Us (www.wau.org) to the military, prisoners, women with crisis pregnancies or who have had abortions, and college students.
 He is also a member of the National Service Committee Council of the Catholic Charismatic Renewal (http://www.nsc-chariscenter.org/) and a member of the board of directors of the Christlife Catholic Ministry for Evangelization (https://christlife.org/).